luisadha/.zshrc/README.md

 # $EXTERNAL_STORAGE/.zshrc

-# Minimal ZSHRC By Anon-Exploiter lite version it's work without oh-my-zsh framework
+# Minimalistic ZSHRC By Anon-Exploiter patch version for (Android) Terminal Emulator

 If you just want to see the beautiful view from the kali prompt, so far I tested no errors or bugs.